jukod/jukod.github.io/README.md

 | Tuesday, 1 October 2024    | 13:15--17:00 | JTH Towers 11 | practice contest   |
 | Saturday, 5 October 2024   | ---          | Linköping     | NCPC, the big day  |

-There is no need to sign up, you can just show-up.
+There is no need to sign up for the meetups, you can just show-up.
+You however need to __register for the competition__, [contact us][] ASAP if you plan to compete.

 During the meetup,
 we will be there to answer any questions that you may have about the competition